serverwind/tinyDoro_bot/README.md

 TinyDoro it's a my little project for Telegram.

-I will create a bot, which will work as Pomodoro Timer.
+I created a bot, which work as <a href="https://www.themuse.com/advice/take-it-from-someone-who-hates-productivity-hacksthe-pomodoro-technique-actually-works">Pomodoro Timer</a>.
 Bot will notify user when to start work, or when the time to take a rest.

+# Commands

+1. <i>/start, /help</i> - shows info about the bot.
+2. <i>/add &lt;number&gt; - sets a number of minutes what you will work.
+For example <i>/add 25</i>.

 # Live
 * <a href="https://t.me/TinyDoro_bot">@TinyDoro_Bot</a>